-Restless leg syndrome is no fun at all, and I am absolutely sure anyone who has ever had to deal with it would agree.
-Many, many people suffer with this on an ongoing basis and some only some of the time.
+During those 9 long months of pregnancy, nothing is quite as uncomfortable as pregnancy restless leg syndrome.
+Restless legs at night are no fun at all, and I am absolutely sure anyone who has ever had to deal with it would agree.
+Many, many people suffer from this on an ongoing basis and some only some of the time.
 While many also suffer just during pregnancy.
-Now, I never had a understanding of how this felt at all until I was pregnant with child number 4.
-And for some unfortunate reason restless legs and pregnancy can go just about hand in hand.
-Pregnancy being, well, less than comfortable as it is, finding natural and healthy restless leg syndrome relief is a must!
+For some unfortunate reason, restless legs and pregnancy can go just about hand in hand.
+Pregnancy being, well, less than comfortable as it is, finding natural and healthy pregnancy restless leg relief is a must!

 Foods high in magnesium